-2. Try not to cook with or drink water from the hot water faucet - Hot water has the potential to contain more lead than cold water.
-When you need hot water heat

-- 3. Remove loose lead solder and debris from plumbing In homes in which the plumbing was recently replaced, remove the strainers from each faucet and run the water for 3 to 5 minutes.
+- 2. Try not to cook with or drink water from the hot water faucet Hot water has the potential to contain more lead than cold water.
+When you need hot water, heat - need hot water, heat cold water on the stove or in the microwave. - 3.
+Remove loose lead solder and debris from plumbing In homes in which the plumbing was recently replaced, remove the strainers from each faucet and run the water for 3 to 5 minutes.
 When replacing or working on pipes, be sure to use materials that are lead-free.
 Use of lead-based solders has been illegal since 1986. - 4.
 Check water softener systems Certain home treatment devices, such as water softeners for example, might increase lead levels in your water.
 Always consult the device manufacturer for information on potential impacts to your drinking water or household plumbing. - 5.
 Have an electrician check your wiring If grounding wires from the electrical system in your home are connected to your plumbing, it can accelerate corrosion.
 A licensed electrician can determine whether your system is grounded properly.
 Do not attempt to change the wiring yourself because improper grounding can cause electrical shock and fire hazards.

-If you are still concerned about lead in your tap water and want to find out about having your water tested, please call Citizens at (317) 924-3311.
+If you are still concerned about lead in your tap water and want to find out about having your water tested, please visit Citizens at www.citizensenergygroup.com/lead.